 In the meantime, their teenage brother had begun college — at Princeton, strangely.
 I had a difficult time there, though so far I’ve gotten two comic monologues out of the experience, for which I’m grateful.
 (Success, while it is said to have its advantages, rarely engenders comedy.)
 Then, the summer before my senior year, as I began an internship at the leftie newspaper In These Times, my father, back in New York, suffered a catastrophic stroke.
 He was only 55, and the stroke took away the use of much of his mind and his body.
 Heroically, my stepmother, Sue, took care of him for the very difficult four remaining years of his life, while also taking on the burdens of being, essentially, a single parent to my three siblings.
 To make things a bit easier, she moved them all back to her tiny hometown, Ottawa Lake, Mich. (near the Ohio border).
 Once, when I visited from Boston — where I had moved to work at my second newspaper job, at the alternative weekly the Boston Phoenix (now defunct, sadly) — Sue, who had long dreamed of being a race-car driver, tried teaching me how to drive.
 I remember being behind the wheel at night on the highway, going about 5 mph with lots of people honking at me, and Sue saying, cheerfully, “Oh, don’t pay any attention to them, Josh!”

-As for me, here’s what happened: I met a beautiful, dazzlingly charming and wildly creative woman named Sara, fell for her like a ton of bricks, and we’ve been together ever since (23 years and counting).
+As for me, here’s what happened: I met a beautiful, dazzlingly charming and wildly creative woman named Sara, fell for her like a ton of bricks, and we’ve been together ever since (26 years and counting).
 We met on Groundhog Day, so my rule has been that each Feb.
 2, if she wakes up and sees my shadow, she has to stay with me for another year; thanks to some clever lighting, I feel pretty secure about the continuing efficacy of this arrangement.
 Like my late father and stepmother, Sara teaches in public school: she is brilliant and passionate in her work, despite the shameful obstacles that our society has put in the way of public-school teachers and students.
-Joining Sara and me for the past 18 years is our favorite person in the whole world: our son, Guthrie, a sweetheart, scholar, filmmaker, and musician.
-We live in Berkeley — just blocks away from brother Jake, who, with his wife Ket, has produced two gorgeous children, Eli and Naomi; sister Amy and her husband, Jeff, in the meantime, have brought into the world an amazing girl named Elsa.
+Joining Sara and me for the past 20 years is our favorite person in the whole world: our son, Guthrie, a sweetheart, a filmmaker (inspired, and mentored, by his Uncle Jake), and a passionate Golden State Warriors fan.

-And I still perform for a living — a job I love.
-I’m currently working on a one-man show based on my experiences at the Zen Hospice Project in San Francisco, where I served as artist-in-residence and now continue as a volunteer.
+These days I’m an Atlantic Fellow for Equity in Brain Health at the Global Brain Health Institute, as well as Hellman Visiting Artist at UCSF’s Memory and Aging Center.
+Yes, it’s all brain, all the time!
+As I learn about the human brain and its many diseases, I am working on a one-man show and a feature film about brain stuff, as well as making an online video series called Citizen Brain.
+I’m also finishing up The Bottomless Bowl, a one-man show based on my experiences at the Zen Hospice Project in San Francisco, where I served as artist-in-residence and continued for years as a volunteer.
 Aside from the two feature films I’ve made with Jake, there are also two concert films: Red Diaper Baby (directed by Doug Pray) and The Mathematics of Change (directed by Jake); both are available at my online store, and are priced to move!
 For two years, I hosted an interview show on public TV station KQED in San Francisco, cleverly titled The Josh Kornbluth Show.
-For a few years I was on Berkeley’s Energy Commission.
-And I’ve been biking a lot with the Leukemia & Lymphoma Society’s Team In Training.
+For a time I was on Berkeley’s Energy Commission.
+And in recent years I’ve biked a lot with the Leukemia & Lymphoma Society’s Team In Training.

 What else?
-I drink lots of coffee, finally got my driver’s license, have been freaking out to the greatness of the Canadian writer Miriam Toews (if you haven’t read her, start with A Complicated Kindness), and really, truly have been intending to practice my oboe.
-I’m still working on my senior thesis for Princeton (it’s only 35 years late, so far).
+I drink lots of coffee, finally got my driver’s license, bought a car, and totaled it in a crash on my way to a Passover seder (giving me a powerful sense of why this night was different from other nights).
+I really, truly have been intending to practice my oboe — not to mention getting back into the masochistic habit of making oboe reeds.
+I’m still working on my senior thesis for Princeton (it’s only 38 years late, so far).
 I have my own little company, Quixotic Projects, with an office in downtown Berkeley that has been described by my friend John (admiringly) as “Philip Marlowe-esque.”
 Mostly, though, I’m just incredibly glad to be around for this brief time, with people I love dearly, in this astonishing world.